elasticio/elasticio.github.io/content/_components/batch/index.md

 It uses the Maester service as a package repository, the legacy component versions support using MongoDB (versions: 4.0 and higher stable releases) as a batches repository.

-> **Please be advised that the component does not support external MongoDB as a data store since version 2.0.0 (disabled support for credentials in the component)**
+> **Please be advised that the component does not support external MongoDB as a data store since version 2.0.0 (disabled support for credentials in the component).**

 ### Requirements